Stochastic Thermodynamics of Brownian motion in Temperature Gradient: Numerical simulation

-\quad We simulate three types of forward process as well as corresponding backward process, and calculate the excess EP defined by Eq.~(\ref{Sigma-ex-F}), where the generalized potential is calculated using the fitting formula (\ref{U-V-S_T}).
-Throughout the simulation we fix $\kappa_y = 0.1$, so that the Brownian particle is localized in $y$ direction.
-In the first protocol, we change the equilibrium position $x_0$ with $\kappa_x$ fixed.
-In the second protocol, we fix $x_0$ but tune $\kappa_x$.
-In the third protocol we tune $\kappa_x, x_0$ simultaneously.
-The pdfs of $\Sigma^{\rm ex}$ are shown in Fig.~\ref{fig::grad1/w_u_grid}(a), (b), (c), respectively, whereas in Fig.~\ref{fig::grad1/w_u_grid}(d), the log ratio $\log p_F(\Sigma^{\rm ex}) /p_B(- \Sigma^{\rm ex})$ is plotted against $\Sigma^{\rm ex}$.
-As shown there, all data collapse to the straight-line as predicted by the excess FT Eq.~(\ref{FT}).
+We simulate three types of forward processes as well as the corresponding backward processes.
+In all simulations we fix $k_y = 0.1$, so that the Brownian particle is localized in $y$ direction.
+In the first protocol, we fix $k_x$ and vary the equilibrium position $x_0$ during the process.
+In the second protocol, we fix $x_0$ and vary $k_x$.
+In the third protocol we vary $k_x, x_0$ simultaneously. $x_0$, or $k_x$, or both, therefore, are the control parameter $\lambda$ we discussed in Sec.
+II.
+The details of these protocols are explained in the captions of Fig.~\ref{fig::grad1/w_u_grid}.

+For each process, we sample a large number of trajectories.
+For each trajectory, we calculate the excess EP using Eq.~(\ref{Sigma-ex-F}).
+More specifically, we discretize each trajectory and approximate the excess EP by:

+where $U_{\rm{fit}}$ is given by Eq.~(\ref{U-V-S_T}).
+The pdfs of $\Sigma^{\rm ex}$ in the forward process are then obtained using histograms.
+The pdfs of $\Sigma^{\rm ex}$ in the backward process are obtained using similar methods.
+The results are shown in Fig.~\ref{fig::grad1/w_u_grid}(a), (b), (c), respectively, for three processes.
+In Fig.~\ref{fig::grad1/w_u_grid}(d), the log ratio $\log p_F(\Sigma^{\rm ex}) /p_B(- \Sigma^{\rm ex})$ is plotted against $\Sigma^{\rm ex}$ for all three processes.
+As shown there, all data collapse to the straight-line with unit slope, as predicted by the excess FT Eq.~(\ref{FT}).

-The velocity auto-correlation function (VACF) of the Brownian particle are shown in Fig.~5 of SI.
-It is seen that the dynamics is over-damped for $\kappa \leq 0.05$ and under-damped otherwise.
-Hence in the second and third protocols, as we tune up the spring constant $\kappa_x$ from $0.01$ to $0.11$, the over-damped Langevin equation (\ref{od-Ito-Langevin}) is not valid in the later part of the forward process.
-Nonetheless, the excess FT seems hold to high precision, as can be seen from Fig.~\ref{fig::grad1/w_u_grid}(d).
-As shown in Fig.~\ref{fig::grad1/w_u_grid_k01}, we also simulate two other protocols where the system is deep in the over-damped regime in the entire process, and find that the excess FT (\ref{FT}) remains valid as well.
+As explained in the captions of Fig.~\ref{fig::grad1/w_u_grid} and Fig.~\ref{fig::grad1/w_u_grid_k01}, in the second and third protocols, the spring constant $k_x$ is tuned from $0.01$ to $0.11$.
+According to the results demonstrated in Fig.~\ref{fig::combined/kappa_v_U_fit} (c), for $k_x \geq 0.05$, the Brownian dynamics is under-damped, and hence the over-damped Langevin equation (\ref{od-Ito-Langevin}) is not applicable.
+Nonetheless, the excess FT seems hold to high precision in these two processes, as can be seen from Fig.~\ref{fig::grad1/w_u_grid}(d).
+It then seems that the excess FT Eq.~(\ref{FT}) is valid even in the under-damped regime.
+To test this hypothesis, we also simulate two other protocols where the system is deep in the under-damped regime in the entire process.
+As shown in Fig.~\ref{fig::grad1/w_u_grid_k01}, indeed the excess FT (\ref{FT}) remains valid as well.